-- documentary or electronic evidence, including information on learners' performance and progress - observation of teaching, training, assessment and other activities, including evidence gathered through learning walks - samples of learners' work - survey responses from learners, staff, parents and governors (where appropriate) - discussions with learners, leaders, managers, governors (or board of directors where appropriate) and other key stakeholders

-The team will use direct observation of learners' practical skills and written work wherever possible to gather evidence to support their evaluations.
+- documentary or electronic evidence, including information on learners' performance and progress - observation of teaching, training, assessment and other activities, including evidence gathered through learning walks - samples of learners' work - survey responses from learners, staff, parents and governors (where appropriate) - discussions with learners, leaders, managers, governors (or board of directors where appropriate) and other key stakeholders wherever possible to gather evidence to support their evaluations.
 Inspectors may select an additional sample of learners' work if required, to support their evaluations of a specific aspect.